MDBarbier/BasketTest/README.md

 Things that I would consider adding should this demo be extended:

 - Repository/unit of work pattern to interact with a datastore to represent a product stock database
-- Add functionality to deal with the excess amounts from applied gift vouchers
+- Add functionality to deal with the excess amounts from applied gift vouchers i.e. if a £50 voucher is used but max discountable is £25